Luke Johnson (drummer): Beat Union

 Beat Union was a pop-punk band from Birmingham, Bromsgrove and Redditch.
 They were formerly known as Shortcut to Newark.
 The group has garnered comparisons to Elvis Costello and The Jam, as well as pop punk groups like Green Day.

 In 2006 the band toured the UK with Bedouin Soundclash and Zox.
 Their debut full-length album, Disconnected, was released on Science Records in April 2008.
 It was produced with the help of John Feldmann, producer and frontman of Goldfinger.
 Rolling Stone named their song "She Is the Gun" Song of the Day on 17 July 2008.
 The song also received rotation on BBC Radio 1, where it rose to No. 5 on the station's airplay charts.

-After releasing the album, the group toured with Goldfinger and then played the 2008 Warped Tour in the U.S. A U.S. fall tour was announced with Flogging Molly, followed by UK dates with Less Than Jake.
+After releasing the album, the group toured with Goldfinger and then played the 2008 Warped Tour in the US A US fall tour was announced with Flogging Molly, followed by UK dates with Less Than Jake.